 (UPDATE June 21, 2018) “I have a RIDICULOUSLY happy ending to this one.
 All of this is for publication.

-“When I explained the situation to my dermatologist … she called in a prescription for my same medicine to Pro Pharmacy in Queens.
+“When I explained the situation to my dermatologist … she called in a prescription for my same medicine to Pro Pharmacy in Long Island.

 “Within a day, they called me to let me know that they had filled the prescription and would be delivering it to my house that day.

 “When I asked what the catch was, the lovely man who runs the pharmacy told me that they partner with ZCP, Zero Copay Program.
+(They also have a new sister pharmacy in Brooklyn, Central Pharmacy, which handles deliveries to Manhattan.)
 The program covers some medications, including mine, if I have commercial insurance.
 They buy it in bulk and pass along the savings to customers like me.
 Their rate was lower than the $300+ rate my pharmacy cited, but was still $82.